-I was early to my date tonight, a rare occurrence these days.
-The bar we went to smelled like perfume and dollar bills.
-It had the 90s R&B and flickering candlelight of the places where people here like to go.
+I was early to the bar tonight, a rare occurrence these days.
+It smelled like perfume and dollar bills.
+It had the 90s R&B and flickering candlelight of the places where people like to go.

 You would have hated it.

 My date, he smelled like snow and cigarettes.
 My laugh sounded fake as I stood there, swaying in my ankle boots.

 Have you ever fallen in love with a city?

 The second city I ever loved was Paris, where I studied abroad and bought fresh flowers for my studio.
 Where I ate pastries covered in jam.